sibson/vncdotool/docs/rfbproto.rst

 ================
 The RFB Protocol
 ================
-This is copied from the tigervnc project for local reference.

 This document is based on "The RFB Protocol" by Tristan Richardson of RealVNC Ltd (formerly of Olivetti Research Ltd / AT&T Labs Cambridge).